TrevorPoon/chess_rl/README.md

 - [Stockfish](https://stockfishchess.org/download/) (download and install Stockfish from the official website)

 > **Note:**
-> Make sure to update the path to the Stockfish executable in `chess_rl.py` if necessary.
+> Make sure to update the path to the Stockfish executable in `config.json`.

 ## Running the Code